The 8 Best Proofpoint Competitors & Alternatives in 2026

 Symantec DLP Drawbacks

 • High False Positives and Poor Integration.
-The tool frequently generates false positives and needs help integrating seamlessly with other Symantec tools [*].
+The tool frequently generates false positives and can struggle to integrate seamlessly with other Symantec tools.
+Users report that policy creation is complex and time-consuming, requiring significant technical expertise to configure properly [*].

 • Inadequate Technical Support.
 The technical support team may not be responsive, further complicating conflict resolution with other monitoring software.
 Additionally, tuning alerts for sensitive data like social security numbers and other personally identifiable information has notable limitations [*].